 The Estelle M. Black Library at Rock Valley College features nearly 75,000 volumes and more than 650 periodicals, and access to the interlibrary loan system.
 It also features spaces for individual and group study, and if you get thirsty, there's a coffee shop in the lobby!

-Misty Opat is entering her fourth season as the Golden Eagles' head women's basketball coach.
-The 2011-2012 season was a historic one for women's basketball as she led her team to the first NJCAA national championship for women's basketball in RVC history.
-She was named Coach of the Year for the conference (N4C), the region (NJCAA Region IV), District B, and the NJCAA National Tournament.
+Misty Opat is entering her fifth season as the Golden Eagles' head women's basketball coach.
+The 2012-2013 season saw her team bring home a second straight NJCAA national championship.
+She was named Coach of the Year for the conference (N4C), the region (NJCAA Region IV), and the NJCAA National Tournament for the second year in a row, and was also named an Illinois Basketball Coaches Association (IBCA) Coach of the Year.

-In just three seasons, Opat has compiled an overall record of 64-32 and a stellar 28-8 mark in conference play with only one conference loss in the past two seasons.
+In just four seasons, Opat has compiled an overall record of 96-34 and a stellar 41-8 mark in conference play with only one conference loss in the past three seasons.
 She was also officially named the college's Athletic Director in May 2011.

 Prior to RVC, Opat accumulated eight years of Division I coaching experience.
 From 1999-2002 she served as an assistant coach at the University of Illinois at Chicago where she also served as the Recruiting Coordinator.
 In 2000 her UIC recruiting class was ranked 19th in the country for NCAAA Division I. Opat also held assistant coaching positions at Fresno State University (1998-99) and the University of Kansas (1995-1998) where in both cases she was also heavily involved in recruiting and scouting.